denysdovhan/bash-handbook/README.md

 * [bash-it](https://github.com/Bash-it/bash-it) provides a solid framework for using, developing and maintaining shell scripts and custom commands for your daily work.

+* [dotfiles.github.io](http://dotfiles.github.io/) is a good source of pointers to the various dotfiles collections and shell frameworks available for bash and other shells.

 * [learnyoubash](https://github.com/denysdovhan/learnyoubash) helps you write your first bash script

-* [liquidprompt](https://github.com/nojhan/liquidprompt) is a full-featured prompt for both bash and zsh

-* [sexy-bash-prompt](https://github.com/twolfson/sexy-bash-prompt) is a bash prompt with colors and git branch and status display.

 * [shellcheck](https://github.com/koalaman/shellcheck) is a static analysis tool for shell scripts.
 You can either use it from a web page at [www.shellcheck.net](http://www.shellcheck.net/) or run it from the command line.
 Installation instructions are on the [koalaman/shellcheck](https://github.com/koalaman/shellcheck) github repository page.